Shubham1905s/Design-Change-Impact-Analysis/report.md

 ### 10.6 Environment configuration is required

 - the backend needs Neo4j credentials from `.env`
+- the backend also includes `GEMINI_API_KEY` and `LLM_PROVIDER` for Google/Gemini-based LLM configuration
 - if these are missing or incorrect, graph queries will fail
+- if Gemini integration code is enabled later, missing LLM configuration would also break intent-extraction or report-generation features

 ### 10.7 The UI currently expects the backend at localhost